szeller/whatsontv/docs/ESLintV9UpgradeStrategy.md

    - Fixed indentation issues
    - Added 'void' operator to prevent no-floating-promises warnings
 5. ✅ Ensure pre-commit hooks work properly
+6. ✅ Update CI pipeline to work with new ESLint configuration
+7. ✅ Update project documentation to reflect ESLint v9 upgrade

+### Phase 4: Final Integration

+1. ✅ Restore strict-boolean-expressions and no-floating-promises rules to error level
+2. ✅ Add test:changed script to package.json for pre-commit hooks
+3. ✅ Update .lintstagedrc.js to use the new script instead of duplicating the command
+4. ✅ Verify CI pipeline works correctly with all ESLint v9 changes
+5. ✅ Update TechSpec.md and README.md with new ESLint v9 information

 ## Compatibility Challenges and Solutions